Trimezia northiana

-Trimezia northiana, synonym Neomarica northiana, also known as North's false flag or walking iris, is a flowering plant, native to Brazil, with a rhizomatous rootstock, belonging to the iris family, Iridaceae.
+Trimezia northiana, synonym Neomarica northiana, also known as North's false flag or walking iris, is a flowering plant native to Brazil that has a rhizomatous rootstock and belongs to the iris family, Iridaceae.

 Reproduction

 Plantlets grow at the ends of the flower stalks.
 As the plantlets grow, their weight causes the stalk to dip to the ground where they take root.